 - the receipt of a bachelor's or advanced degree from an accredited institution of higher education in the United States or from a university where English is the primary language of instruction.
 The degree does not have to be earned by the time of application but will need to be conferred by the start of the semester to which the applicant is applying.
 (Please note that applicants receiving degrees at universities in U.S. territories, such as Puerto Rico, are required to submit the TOEFL or IELTS unless the primary language of instruction at the institution is English.)

-- submission of an official Test of English as a Foreign Language (TOEFL) score report with a minimum score of 550 (paper-based test) or 80 (internet test).
-Many departments and programs require submission of a TOEFL score of 600 (paper-based test) or 100 (internet test) or higher.
+- submission of an official Test of English as a Foreign Language (TOEFL) score report with a minimum score of 80.
+Many departments and programs require submission of a TOEFL score of 100.

 - submission of an official International English Language Testing System (IELTS) Academic Module score report with a minimum score of 7.0.
 Some departments and programs require submission of an IELTS score of 7.5.